iossifovlab/gpf/userdocs/administration/getting_started.rst

 #################################

 The GPF system is developed in Python and supports both Python 2.7 and Python 3.6.
-The recommended way to setup GPF development environment is to use Anaconda.
+The recommended way to setup the GPF development environment is to use Anaconda.

 Setup Anaconda Environment